 Here are some of the common challenges of process standardization.

 Standardization dictates monotony and boredom – by definition, uniformity means one correct way of doing things.
 For some, uniformity or standardization is synonymous with monotony.
-By following only one way of doing things, they feel it puts an end to their creativity.
+Following only one way of doing things, they feel puts an end to their creativity.
 However, standardized processes do not kill creativity, on the contrary, they instill a sense of achievement in employees.
 When a task is done to the prescribed standard, it is 100% complete.
-And checking off boxes boosts employee morale.
+Checking off boxes boosts employee morale.